APPLICATION TIPS AND TROUBLESHOOTING GUIDE

 - Why do you want to be a filmmaker?
 What is your personal philosophy on the discipline to which you are applying and why is that discipline the one for you?

 - Why have you chosen AFI?
 What do you hope to gain from this particular program and what are your plans upon completion of your degree or certificate?

 - What is your story?
 AFI's main emphasis is on visual narrative storytelling, and the best starting point is your own personal story.
-What experience, event, person, or film represents the defining moment in which you knew you wanted to be a filmmaker?
+What experience, event, person or film represents the defining moment in which you knew you wanted to be a filmmaker?

 Your statement does not have to follow the order given above and does not have to answer each question separately.
-While your statement should be clear and well written, do not forget to convey individual personality.
+While your statement should be clear and well-written, do not forget to convey individual personality.
 Speak honestly and openly.
 The Narrative Statement is an additional opportunity to demonstrate your artistic voice, as well as your desire and commitment to enter this renowned program.

-The resume should list, in detail, the applicant's education to date, as well as all professional work accomplished.
+- The résumé should list, in detail, the applicant's education to date, as well as all professional work accomplished.

-The minimum TOEFL score requirement is 100 Internet-based score (IBT), 250 computer-based (CBT) or 600 paper-based (PBT).
+- The minimum TOEFL score requirement is 100 Internet-based score (IBT), 250 computer-based (CBT) or 600 paper-based (PBT).
 Please allow appropriate time for test scheduling.

 If you have more specific questions about the application process or the Conservatory, please contact the Admissions Office at 323.856.7628 or you may inquire via e-mail at admissions@AFI.com.